 Bats eat insects, and they are great at keeping the mosquito population around your home at a minimum.
 It is this characteristic that keeps them protected.
 They are considered a significant benefit to agriculture because they eliminate pests that could damage food crops.

-Bats feed at night, and like warm places, and may like living near the eaves of your home.
+Bats feed at night, like warm places, and may like living near the eaves of your home.

 There are over 1,000 species of bats worldwide.
-Some bats live in colonies and others prefer to fly solo.
-They are active at night, so you may hear noises like scratching or chirping coming from your attic at night when they leave to feed, or in the early morning when they are returning back to your home or business.
+Some bats live in colonies, and others prefer to fly solo.
+They are active at night, so you may hear noises like scratching or chirping coming from your attic at night when they leave to feed or in the early morning when they are returning back to your home or business.

 Bats mate once a year, with a gestation period ranging between 40 days and 6 months.
 The number of babies per litter varies.
 Young bats stay near their mothers till adolescence, and mothers are naturally very protective of their babies.

-Bats hibernate during the winter, and typically start looking for the perfect place to stay warm during cold months.
+Bats hibernate during the winter and typically start looking for the perfect place to stay warm during the cold months.
 For them, the perfect place is often in your attic.
 It’s cozy and warm because of all of your insulation.
 When winter is over, bats migrate to warmer climates for the summer months.